 - Store-Within-a-Store: Leasing space within another store as a guest vendor can be a great way to test new markets or run limited-time events.
 Using mobile transaction solutions means easy set-up and take-down, without the need to run wiring or cabling.

 - Clienteling: High-touch business models such as luxury apparel or furniture retailing depend on delivering an elevated customer experience.
 Mobile POS enables retailers to bring the service to the customer.
 By sharing a tablet, a store associate and customer can view purchase history, explore options and accessories, scroll through a lookbook, sign documents and complete the transaction, all on the spot.
 That’s the sort of convenience that increases conversions.
-An IHL webinar, “Why Updated POS is Critical for Unified Commerce,” reported that when a customer and associate share a mobile screen, it drives a 25% higher average ticket.
+An IHL webinar, “Why Updated POS is Critical for Unified Commerce,” reported that when a customer and associate share a mobile screen, it drives a 25 percent higher average ticket.

 - Inventory Management: In off hours, mPOS devices can be used for inventory management, scheduling and other store management functions.
 Accessories such as barcode readers, sleds and receipt printers turn mobile devices into powerful retail store management tools.